Updated: May 22, 2022

 We walked from the tent where we were going to eat later to the edge of the falls.
-They took us to a few different spots on Livingstone Island to show us some historical spots as well as an awesome view of the falls along the edge.
+They took us to a few different spots on Livingstone Island to show us some historical places as well as an impressive view of the falls along the edge.
 Our guides were very good at staying with us the whole time and making sure we stepped very carefully.

 Once we got to Angel’s Pool, we were taken in small groups of two or three into the pool.
 We had to walk across a small part of the falls to get into the pool.
-The water was actually pretty deep, but also had a strong current.
+The water was actually pretty deep but also had a strong current.
 There were ropes there that the guides told us to hold on to the whole time for safety.
-They also told us exactly where to go in the pool so the current was not too strong.
-I have some friends who went on this tour and they were not required to hold the rope.
-I am guessing this is because of water levels but am unsure.
-It may have also been because our group was more jumpy!
+T

-This was definitely the scariest part of the whole thing!
-I was mostly in disbelief that I was IN Victoria Falls the whole time we were in the water.
-It was an awesome experience.
+This was the scariest part of the whole thing!
+I was mostly in disbelief that I was IN Victoria Falls the entire time we were in the water.
+It was an incredible experience.
 Once our whole group had gone in the falls, we headed back for our breakfast.

 What was the food like?

 Breakfast was way better than I expected.
 It included coffee, tea, and juice as well as muffins and toast to start.
 We then had a main course of eggs Benedict that included a salad along with it.
-It tasted really delicious and it was nice to sit at a table with the people we had just experienced Angel’s Pool with to recount our experience and talk with each other more.
-I love meeting people when traveling and this was a great part of the tour for me.
-You can also book a private tour (at a higher cost) if you want to experience it for yourself.
+It tasted really delicious, and it was nice to sit at a table with the people we had just experienced Angel’s Pool with to recount our experience and talk with each other more.
+I love meeting people when traveling, so this was a special part of the tour for me.
+You can also book a private tour (at a higher cost) if you want to experience it all for yourself.

-This was truly an incredible experience and I would recommend it to any one who is a thrill seeker and loves nature.
-It was a blast and I loved Tongabezi Tours!
+This was truly an incredible experience, and I would recommend it to anyone who is a thrill seeker and lover of nature.
+It was a blast, and I loved Tongabezi Tours!
 Whether you can go to Devil’s Pool or Angel’s Pool, you’ll definitely have a great time on this adventure.